deepak-mane/mylinux/Linux_Snippet_For_Installing_Eclipse_On_Linux.md

 # mylinux
+---

-# LINUX SNIPPETS FOR
+# LINUX SNIPPET FOR

-## TO Install Eclipse on Oracle Linux
+## To Install Eclipse on Oracle Linux
+---

 ### If you've downloaded Eclipse from their official website, follow these steps for the installation.